opencog/atomspace/opencog/sheaf/README.md

 that.

-The MST parse just creates a tree connecting all of the atoms in a sequnce, such that the sum-total (addition) of the scores of all the edges in the tree is maximal, as compared to any other tree.
+The MST parse just creates a tree connecting all of the atoms in a sequence, such that the sum-total (addition) of the scores of all the edges in the tree is maximal, as compared to any other tree.

 After the MST parse, the section for each vertex in the parse can be